dy/piezo/README.md

 Features:

-* _function overload_ − function clause is matched by call signature.
+* _function overload_ − function clause is matched by call signature in compile-time.
 * _channel input/output_ − `[left]` for mono, `[left, right]` for stereo, `[..channels]` for any number of input <span title="Output channels must be explicitly indicated.">channels*</span>.
 * _a-rate_/_k-rate param type_ − `[arg]` indicates <em title="Accurate, or audio-rate, ie. for each sample">a-rate*</em> param, direct `arg` is <em title="Controlling (historical artifact from CSound), blocK-rate − value is fixed for full block">k-rate*</em> param.
 * _range_ − is language-level primitive with `from..to`, `from..<to`, `from>..to` signature, useful in arguments validation, array initialization etc.